GTimothee/compare-rags/README.md

 - Learn the inner workings of graph RAG
    - Having implemented my own graphRAG solution with Noe4j python, I am also curious of how each solution has been implemented, and how they found solutions to the problems I faced.

+What it gives you:
+- An exemple of how to use each framework
+- A comparative study to help you choose the best framework for your needs

 Frameworks to test:
 - [x] Llama-index
 - [x] LightRAG